iduarte/FrozenChicken/README.md

 **Frozen Robust Multiarray Analysis - fRMA** (McCall MN, et al. Biostatistics.
 2010).
 This method uses frozenRMA vectors pre-computed from great amounts of available data for the same microarray chip, accounting for the aforementioned biases.
-However, such frozen vectors are only available for some organisms (most notably, human, mouse, zebrafish, and fluit-fly among others), but not for *Gallus gallus*, hence preventing the proper meta-analysis of chicken transcriptomics datasets.
+However, such frozen vectors are only available for some organisms (most notably, human, mouse, zebrafish, and fluit-fly among many others), but not for *Gallus gallus*, hence delaying the proper meta-analysis of chicken transcriptomics datasets.

 Here, we present our R package - *affyChickGenomeArrayfrmavecs* - containing the chicken frozen vectors that can be directly plugged-in to any fRMA chicken microarray analysis, without having to first generate the required frozen parameters.